Living your life as a perpetual child is never a good idea.

 The worst thing a child can do, in many instances, IS be more successful than their parents.
 If the parent cannot let go of that superior/inferior relationship, the success of the child appears to them as a threat.
 Oftentimes, you will see this manifested quite plainly, where a parent will run-down a successful child's career, the jealously plainly evident.

-My friend ran into this with his Mother.
-As the youngest, he was quite successful as an Engineer, working at GM and United Technologies.
-Yet she would belittle his accomplishments at every turn as a "mere tradesman".
-His oldest brother was pushed to go into law school and his parents even offered to pay his way (he never did.
+I ran into this with my Mother.
+As the youngest, I was quite successful as an Engineer, working at GM and United Technologies.
+Yet she would belittle my accomplishments at every turn as a "mere tradesman".
+My oldest brother was pushed to go into law school and my parents even offered to pay his way (he never did.
 To his credit, he finally discovered his career path lay elsewhere, such as it was).
-Ironically, my friend was working my way through Law School at the same time.
-His Mother would go on and on about how his older brother SHOULD go, but my friend's actual going apparently didn't register on her Richter scale.
+Ironically, I was working my way through Law School at the same time.
+My Mother would go on and on about how my older brother SHOULD go, but my actual going apparently didn't register on her Richter scale.

 Which was probably a good thing.
-He went to Law School for his own reasons, and as the youngest in the family, his career plans were hardly scrutinized.
-His elder siblings, on the other hand, were harassed and counseled by his parents, even when his siblings were well into their 40's.
+I went to Law School for my own reasons, and as the youngest in the family, my career plans were hardly scrutinized.
+My elder siblings, on the other hand, were harassed and counseled by my parents, even when my siblings were well into their 40's.
 Being under the radar has its advantages - you can do what you want.